danielmahon/gatsby-remark-relative-images/README.md

   ],
 }
 ```
-This should fix the error above.
-Please notice that part of the options of this plugin `gatsby-remark-relative-images` is the name option "`assets`", that is the same name declared by the `gatsby-source-filesystem` above.
+seotice that part of the options of this plugin `gatsby-remark-rel ystem` above.